The Best Time of Year to Visit San Francisco, CA

 Spring in San Francisco

-Spring season in San Francisco is from March to May and is considered our shoulder season for tourism.
-This is a great time to visit San Francisco as many flowers will begin to bloom making the iconic Victorians even more beautiful.
+San Francisco’s spring season is from March to May and is considered our shoulder season for tourism.
+This is a great time to visit San Francisco as many flowers will begin to bloom, making the iconic Victorians even more beautiful.

 In terms of weather, rainy days are still a possibility.
-However, the temperatures begin to rise, ranging from low 50os overnight to high 60os during the day.
-It’s a great time of year to go on long walks throughout the city as it starts to say light out later in the day..
+However, the temperatures begin to rise, ranging from the low 50s overnight to the high 60s during the day.
+It’s a great time of year to go on long walks throughout the city as it starts to stay light out later in the day..

-As it’s shoulder season, expect fewer crowds and reasonable prices for accommodation.
+As it’s shoulder season, expect fewer crowds and reasonable accommodation prices.
 If you haven’t been to Alcatraz yet, go now!

 Things to Do in March in San Francisco